MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debuggercmds/-send-file--send-file-.md

 ---
-title: .send_file (Send File)
+title: ".send_file (Send File)"
-description: The .send_file command copies files.
-If you are performing remote debugging through a process server, it sends a file from the smart client's computer to the process server's computer.
+description: "The .send_file command copies files.
+If you are performing remote debugging through a process server, it sends a file from the smart client's computer to the process server's computer."
 keywords: [".send_file (Send File) Windows Debugging"] ms.date: 05/23/2017
 topic_type: